 In contrast, the Toronado lost what had arguably been the best design of the 1986 E-body cars.
 A clean, vaguely coke-bottle shape was discarded in favor of a rather generic look that gave the car almost sedan-like proportions.

-In fairness, we should also note that GM wasn’t the only automaker who saw the sales of its luxury personal coupes decline in the 1980s.
+In fairness, we should note that GM wasn’t the only automaker that saw the sales of its luxury personal coupes decline in the 1980s.
 The Ford Motor Company did too.
 In fact, from 1986-91 the Eldorado’s output tracked fairly closely to that of the Lincoln Continental Mark VII.
 Why?

 Although the Mark VII was downsized to Ford’s compact platform, it was still similar in size to the larger, 1979-85 Eldorado.
 The Lincoln also had a conventional drivetrain, so if it faced buyer resistance, that may have been due to aerodynamic styling which “stretched the envelop too fair for its existing customer base,” according to Thomas E. Bonsall (2004, p.
 169).